-Examining works in Serbo-Croatian, Spanish, Catalan, Galician, and Slovenian, the book charts thirty years of cultural and mnemonic exchange between the regions, situating these theatrical productions within a long, though under-appreciated — and occasionally clandestine — history of collaboration.
+Examining works in Serbo-Croatian, Spanish, Catalan, Galician, and Slovenian, the book charts thirty years of cultural and mnemonic exchange between the regions, situating these theatrical productions within a long, though often underground, history of collaboration.* Hermes/Mercury, the Greco-Roman traveller god — also on the front page of this website — acts as my guide in connecting these productions, informing what I call the ‘travelling player’.

 Further details about the project can be found here.

-• The New Yugoslav Studies Association, founded in North America in 2022 by Djordje Popovic (Berkeley) and Bojana Videkanic (Waterloo) is an ASEEES-affiliated academic organisation that seeks to examine the Yugoslav project, its history, and its culture beyond the lens of the 1990s wars of dissolution.
+Founded in North America in 2022 and led by Djordje Popovic (Berkeley) and Bojana Videkanic (Waterloo), the New Yugoslav Studies Association is an ASEEES-affiliated academic organisation that seeks to examine the Yugoslav project, its history, and its culture beyond the lens of the 1990s wars of dissolution.

 The NYSA 2025 conference stream at ASEEES in Washington DC featured over 20+ panels and a range of events.
 The full programme, and further details about the organisation, can be found here.

-I am one of the coordinators of the London branch, set to launch in 2026.
+I am one of the coordinators of the UK branch, which launched in January 2026.